pushkin-consortium/pushkin/docs/source/quickstart/gettingstarted.rst

        url: 'localhost'
        name: 'test_db'

-To add a new database, simply add a new key with the same fields and your connection data.
+The default localtestdb will work, but only for local testing.
+To add a new database for testing or production, simply add a new key with the same fields and your connection data.
 For example:

 .. code:: yaml